 Fallen Angels landed in the record stores just over a year after Shadows in the Night, and like that album it was recorded at Capitol’s studio B with Al Schmitt engineering, and in terms of sound it is once again exquisite.
 One of Dylan’s aims here seems to have been to recapture the way great popular records used to sound, and the degree of his success in that on these two albums is by itself an achievement to be applauded.

 While Shadows in the Night was a pretty direct tribute to Sinatra, Fallen Angels spreads its wings a bit more in terms of song selection and arrangements, although the Chairman of the Board is still very much around (and may he always be around).
 Contrary to the knowing remarks of so many commentators at the time, Shadows included a lot of relatively little known songs.
 Fallen Angels includes a lot more songs that the average listener to the radio would be familiar with.
-In terms of mood, Shadows ventured pretty far down into the well of pain, or certainly intense yearning, whereas Falling Angels has bouncier arrangements, featuring more sprightly guitar-picking versus the previously dominant pedal-steel.
-So, to this listener the mood seems to circle around wistful longing, colored by streaks of joy.
+In terms of mood, Shadows ventured pretty far down into the well of pain, or certainly intense yearning, whereas Fallen Angels has bouncier arrangements, featuring more sprightly guitar-picking versus the previously dominant pedal-steel.
+So, to this listener the mood seems to circle around what I’d characterize as wistful longing, colored by streaks of joy.

 There’s so much one could say about this album, precisely because it was designed to have endless depth.
 That depth is in the songs, the singing, the playing, as well as the gorgeousness of the recording.
 In all of these aspects the album brims with a love that seems to overflow out of the speakers; these songs of great love are performed with great love.